Option to tax on land and buildings – new (temporary) time limit and rules for notifying HMRC

 - With an email from the authorised signatory to the sender within the nosiness giving authority to use their electronic signature

 - From the authorised signatory with their sign off in the e mail and the form. or

 - With an e mail chain or scanned correspondence showing the authority being given.

 Where an agent is sending the option on the organisations behalf, they will need to send proof that:

 - The signature is from a person authorised to make the option on behalf of the organisation, or

 - That authority has been granted to the agent to use the electronic signature.

 Once again, this can take the form of an e mail or chain of e mails providing authority or a scan of the relevant correspondence.

-For help and advice on making an option to tax please get in touch with your usual BDO VAT contact.
+For help and advice on making an option to tax please get in touch with our BDO VAT expert Will Tipping.